FredTungsten/ScriptPlayer/Scripts/ReadMe.md

-## Script are now in a separate Repo!
+## Scripts are now in a separate repository!

 https://github.com/FredTungsten/Scripts